 1. Get a comprehensive dilated eye exam.

 Because many eye diseases have no warning signs or symptoms, early detection is important for preventing vision loss and blindness.
-African Americans age 40 or older should have a comprehensive dilated eye exam as part of their regular healthcare routine, as directed by their eye care professional.
+Black Americans age 40 or older should have a comprehensive dilated eye exam as part of their regular healthcare routine, as directed by their eye care professional.

 2. Learn your family’s eye health history.